Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Generalized OOD Detection V2

-We review how each problem has evolved in the VLM era.
-To make a fair judgment, we comprehensively investigated papers that use VLMs from top venues and summarized them in Table~\ref{tab:num_top_venues}.
-Our survey revealed that CLIP~\cite{radford2021learning} is predominantly used as the VLM for OOD detection and other sub-tasks, and other VLMs~\cite{liu2023grounding, kirillov2023segment} are rarely utilized.
-Therefore, we focus on CLIP as the target VLM in this survey and refer to OOD detection using CLIP as CLIP-based OOD detection.
-Similarly, we will prefix other tasks with ``CLIP-based" (\eg CLIP-based AD).
-As OOD detection research is primarily focused on the image domain, we conduct a survey of other tasks within the image domain that are common and have strong connections to OOD detection research.
-For instance, our survey does not cover video domain tasks~\cite{du2024uncovering, zara2023autolabel, wu2024open} due to their limited connection to OOD detection.
+We propose a generalized OOD detection v2, encapsulating the evolution of each field in the VLM era.
+The evolution trajectory of the Generalized OOD detection framework v2 is shown in Fig.~\ref{fig:overview_vlm_evo}.
+The evolution of each field is as follows:

-\keypoint{(a) Sensory AD $\rightarrow$ CLIP-based AD} Sensory AD has continued to develop as a common problem setting for CLIP-based AD, inheriting the challenges of traditional sensory AD~\cite{jeong2023winclip, deng2023anovl, chen2023clip, chen2023aprilgan, tamura2023random, chen2023clip, zhou2023anomalyclip, gu2024filo, li2024promptad, zhu2024inctrl}.
-As shown in Table~\ref{tab:num_top_venues}, the first appearance in a top venue was at CVPR 2023, and since then, a total of six papers have been published in top venues.
-In addition, there are numerous other papers~\cite{chen2023aprilgan, deng2023anovl, tamura2023random, Li_2024_promptad_WACV, gu2024filo}.
-Moreover, in terms of benchmarks, in addition to the commonly used MVTec-AD~\cite{mvtec19cvpr}, the largest industrial anomaly detection dataset VisA~\cite{zou2022spot} has also become a standard benchmark in the field.
-Therefore, it is evident that sensory AD has become a highly active and noteworthy field in the VLM era.
+\keypoint{(a) Sensory AD $\rightarrow$ VLM-based AD} Sensory AD has continued to develop as a common problem setting for VLM-based AD, inheriting the challenges of traditional sensory AD~\citep{jeong2023winclip, deng2023anovl, chen2023clip, chen2023aprilgan, tamura2023random, chen2023clip, zhou2023anomalyclip, gu2024filo, li2024promptad, zhu2024inctrl}.
+As shown in Table~\ref{tab:num_top_venues}, the first appearance in a top venue was at CVPR 2023, and since then, numerous papers have been published in top venues.
+Therefore, it is evident that Sensory AD has consistently been an active research field.